 Some practice assignments are done in Class (PC assignments) and some are done at Home (PH assignments).
 For your course grade, PH assignments are worth 2 to 4 times the value of PC assignments.
 PH assignments are given to students by email, or in class, and are done at home.
-Usually 48 hours lead-time is a) Practice in Class (PC assignments) are 100 points each
+Usually 48 hours lead-time is given to do PH assignments, but rarely only 24 hours will be given.

 After each short 15 to 25 minute lecture that I often give, students will do "Practice in Class" questions and problems.
 Each practice assignment must be labeled in a RED COLORED BOX like this "PC 10/4/15 A".
-There is a 15 % deduction for work that is not labeled properly.
+There is a 20 % deduction for work that is not labeled properly.
 The clear label allows me to grade the work efficiently.
 Occasionally PC assignments started in class will not be finished in class.
 In those cases, the work must be finished at home in a different color (such as green or blue ink).
 The finished work is due the next day.

-b) Practice at Home (PH assignments) are 200 to 300 points each
+b) Practice at Home (PH assignments) are 200, 250, or 300 points.

 These will be assigned either in class or by email and are due at the stated due date.
 (Usually I give these assignments at least 36 hours before they are due.
 Occasionally only 24 hours will be given especially for summer classes.
 The assignments are labeled like this "PH 10/9/15".
 The label must be placed in a RED COLORED BOX. (see sample).
-There is a 15 % deduction for work that is not labeled .
+There is a 20 % deduction for work that is not labeled.
 The clear label allows me to grade the work efficiently.